Labinot Harbuzi: International career

 He was a Swedish under-21 international, making his debut against Republic of Ireland on 28 February 2006.
 He also played in the 2009 UEFA European Under-21 Football Championship.

 In 2011, Harbuzi declared to the media in two different interviews that, given his ethnicity and also his feelings about being an Albanian, he desired to be part of Albania's national football team in the future and was eagerly awaiting a convocation and had been in contact with the Albanian Football Association.

 Death

 On 11 October 2018, Harbuzi died.
-According to his friend, fellow footballer Paweł Cibicki, who met with him the previous day, Harbuzi did not show any signs of illness.
-During the next morning, Harbuzi suffered cardiac arrest and was found in critical condition by his father.
-After his parents performed CPR, he was transported by ambulance to the hospital, where he died.
+According to his friend, fellow footballer Paweł Cibicki, who had met with him the previous day, Harbuzi did not show any signs of illness.
+During the next morning, Harbuzi suffered cardiac arrest and was found in a critical condition by his father.
+His parents performed CPR, which was continued when an ambulance crew arrived.
+He was transported by ambulance to the hospital, where he was pronounced dead.
+His father said that he did not know if Harbuzi was alive when he left in the ambulance.
 Harbuzi was 32 years old.